Michael Jon Hand: Career

 News reports appeared in the 1980s that claimed Hand had been sighted in a number of different countries, but none of these were ever confirmed.
 In March 1991, the Australian magazine The Eye reported that Hand was living in the United States, giving an address and other details, but according to reporters following up on the story, Australian authorities indicated that there were no plans to pursue further actions against Hand.

-In his 2015 book Merchants of Menace, Peter Butt identified Hand as living under the name of Michael Jon Fuller in Idaho Falls, Idaho.
+In his 2015 book Merchants of Menace, Australian author Peter Butt identified Hand as living in the US under a new surname but with his original social security number.
+An Australian 60 Minutes news team, working with information provided by Butt, revealed Hand to be living under the name of Michael Jon Fuller in Idaho Falls, Idaho.